gvergnaud/ts-pattern/README.md

 ## Getting Started

-As an example, we are going to create a state reducer for a frontend application fetching some data using an HTTP request.
+As an example, let's create a state reducer for a frontend application that fetches some data.

 ### Example: a state reducer with ts-pattern